Profitability & how to build a sustainable business

 How to build a sustainable business

 ‘The numbers always tell you what you need to know’ he’d say.
 Admittedly I’d probably roll my eyes a bit.
 But I listened too.
 It was my dad who insisted I learn how to do proper cash flow projections.
-He got me to do a competitors review – analyse what competitors were doing well and not so well.
+He also got me to do a competitors review – analyse what competitors were doing well and not so well.
 I researched the market I was intending to target.
 How big was it and what particular niche would I be targeting?

 Work backwards from how much you need each month